 Group interdependent menu items that set attributes.
 People expect to find related attribute menu items together.
 For example, when setting font attributes, it makes sense to see the menu items for applying bold, italic, and underline grouped together.
 Within a group, attribute menu items can be mutually exclusive (the user can select only one item, like an alignment) or independent (the user can select multiple items, like bold and italic).

 Be mindful of menu length.
 In general, long menus are difficult to scan and can be overwhelming.
 If a menu becomes too long, try redistributing its items.
-See if some items fit naturally in other menus or if it makes sense to start a new menu.
+See if some items fit naturally in other menus or if it makes sense to create a new menu.
 Groups of related items sometimes call for the use of a submenu.
 See Submenus.

 Variable Menu Items